newaeonweb/ResponsiveAeon-Cssgrid/README.md

 ### Features:

 * Basic responsive grid system based on 12 columns layout.
-Minimum width 1104px.Very easy to understand and use.
+Minimum width 1140px.
+Very easy to understand and use.
 Allready with **@mediaqueries**.

 * Working with any **HTML5** elements in usage like: article, aside, details, figcaption, figure, footer, header, hgroup, menu, nav, section, dialog, audio, canvas,video are supported with the include of html.js.